-John Thompson Jr., Georgetown’s former head basketball coach, saved a local Boys & Girls Club from closing over the weekend, according to a report by NBC4.
+John Thompson Jr., Georgetown’s head men’s basketball coach emeritus, saved a local Boys & Girls Club from closing over the weekend.

-Reporter Shomari Stone reported this past Friday that Thompson, whose son John Thompson III is the current head basketball coach at Georgetown, gave $42,500 to the organization’s Butler-Wyatt Clubhouse on M Street to keep it open for another three months.
+Thompson, whose son John Thompson III is the current head men’s basketball coach at Georgetown, gave $42,500 to the organization’s Butler-Wyatt Clubhouse on M Street to keep it open for another three months.

-NBC4 had previously reported that the club, in operation for the last four decades, was $250,000 in debt and would close this past Saturday.
+It had been reported that the club, in operation for the last four decades, was $250,000 in debt and would close this past Saturday.

-“My grandson saw your story, in fact my grandson called me up this morning and told me the club was in danger of closing,” Thompson told Stone.
+“My grandson saw your story, in fact my grandson called me up this morning and told me the club was in danger of closing,” Thompson told an NBC4 reporter.

 When asked why the club is important to him, Thompson said, “It’s important to me for a lot of reasons … as a kid I played there, my sons played there and now my grandsons play there. …You need guidance and you need people who are there.”